Andreas Grün

 Works

 From early on, inventing my own music was just as important to me as performing existing works.
-Even before I began my formal studies, I appeared in public not only as a guitarist but also achieved my first successes as a composer during my school years with my music for the text-and-performance collage Weissagung (after Peter Handke), performed, among other occasions, at the Franco-German Theatre Days in Kehl.
+Even before I began my formal studies, I appeared in public not only as a guitarist but also achieved my first successes as a composer during my school years with my music for the text-and-performance collage Weissagung (after Peter Handke), performed, among other events, at the Franco-German Theatre Days in Kehl.

 As a musician who plays an instrument with a historically broad repertoire, I have often drawn inspiration from the musical past.
 The result is a stylistically multifaceted oeuvre, unafraid of engaging with material that might be considered worn or overused.
 If, for example, the soggetto cavato of my most frequently performed work — the virtuosic, subtly minimalist flute solo Capriccio on mi-chae-la — outlines the A minor triad through the very sequence of notes derived from the name Michaela, this does not trouble me in the least.
 Why should a consonant triad not serve as compositional material just as much as chromaticism, dissonance, sound continua, or noise?

 For all the diversity of means employed, what has remained essential to me is a close connection to performance practice.
 As a guitarist, I have often found myself confronted with unplayable or even destructive works by fellow composers placed on my music stand for their premieres.
-Thus, when in my Hyperion trilogy for low instruments — … in die Nacht des Unbekannten …, … für des Menschen wilde Brust …, … wie der Sonne Strahl die Pflanzen … — I explored the possibilities of micro-intervals to their extremes, this was not a speculative exercise, but a practical and listening-based process, with the quarter-tone guitar in my hands.
+Thus, when in my Hyperion trilogy for bass instruments — … in die Nacht des Unbekannten …, … für des Menschen wilde Brust …, … wie der Sonne Strahl die Pflanzen … — I explored the possibilities of micro-intervals to their extremes, this was not a speculative exercise, but a practical and listening-based process, with the quarter-tone guitar in my hands.
 In doing so, the sixfold subdivision of the conventional semitone revealed itself to me as the limit of perceptibility — and therefore the limit of meaningful composition.

-Solo pieces go on go up
+Solo pieces

 Toccata & Fugue